Still kinda wishes he could hang out with Twilight Sparkle.

 With another deafening roar, the wyvern heaved itself back into the air and made its way toward Applejack, rapidly picking up speed.
 Applejack trembled as she ran in the other direction.

-“What do Ah do?!
-What do Ah do?!”
+“What do I do?!
+What do I do?!”
 Applejack called out to Twilight, her eyes darting between her friend and the glistening poison dripping from the wyvern’s stinger.
-The poison was dropping so close to her back hooves that she could see the ground smoking from the potent chemicals.
+The poison was dripping so close to her back hooves that she could see the ground smoking from the potent chemicals.

-“All right, but Ah hope ya’ know what you’re doin’, sugarcube!”
+“All right, but I sure hope you know what you’re doin’, sugarcube!”
 Gritting her teeth, Applejack looked over her shoulder and stuck her tongue out at the beast.
-“Come on, ya big, ugly lizard!
-Can’t ya catch one little pony?” she jeered as she veered sharply for the narrow cave opening.
+“Come on, you big, ugly lizard!
+Can’t catch one little pony?”
+Jeering, she veered sharply for the narrow cave opening.

-Twilight’s magical tether on the door snapped, and suddenly free from the wyvern’s incessant pull, Fluttershy and Twilight flew backward, tumbling into a pile of debris.
+Twilight’s magical tether on the door snapped.
+Suddenly free from the wyvern’s incessant pull, Fluttershy and Twilight flew backward, tumbling into a pile of debris.
 The wyvern, now free itself, suddenly rocketed past Applejack and into the cave.
-Hitting the fissure at an odd angle, the door wedged itself into the cave opening.
-Applejack, unable to stop in time, slammed into it at full speed.
+Hitting the fissure at an odd angle, the door wedged itself into the cave opening, where Applejack, slammed into it at full speed.
 Bouncing off, she sat down and looked around her with a shocked, vacant expression.

-“Granny Smith, Ah think that apple cider is a mite strong,” she muttered to no pony in particular.
+“Granny Smith, I think that apple cider is a mite strong,” she muttered to no pony in particular.